gramener/gramex/gramex/apps/guide/auth/README.md

 In the `gramex.yaml` configuration above, the usernames and passwords are stored in the `users` table of the SQLite `auth.db` file.
 The `user` and `password` columns of the table map to the `user` and `password` query arguments.
+Here is sample code to populate it:

+    :::python
+    engine = sqlalchemy.create_engine('sqlite:///auth.db', encoding='utf-8')
+    engine.execute('CREATE TABLE users (user text, password text)') engine.execute('INSERT INTO users VALUES (?, ?)', [
+        ['alpha', 'alpha'],
+        ['beta', 'beta'],
+        # ...
+    ])

 The password supports optional encryption.
 Before the password is compared with the database, it is transformed via the `function:` provided.
 This function has access to 2 pre-defined variables:

 1. `handler`: the Handler object
 1. `content`: the user-provided password